 .
 A steering committee made up of officials from both healthcare systems provides oversight.
 SevenBar Aviation

 of Dallas, TX oversees, operates and maintains LifeFlight of Maine's aviation services.

 Maine is the second most rural state by population density in the United States.
-LifeFlight of Maine helicopters, flying at 165 miles per hour, bring lifesaving equipment and critical care nurses and paramedics to emergency scenes and small, rural hospitals throughout the state.
+LifeFlight of Maine's aircraft, three helicopters and one airplane, bring lifesaving equipment and critical care nurses and paramedics to emergency scenes and small, rural hospitals throughout the state.
 Once stabilized, patients are then transported to one of Maine’s three trauma centers, or the nearest appropriately equipped hospital that is capable of caring for the patient’s individual needs.

-LifeFlight’s two helicopters, based in Bangor at Eastern Maine Medical Center
+LifeFlight’s aircraft, based in Bangor at Eastern Maine Medical Center

-, cover the entire state of Maine and offshore islands.
+, and Sanford at Seacoast Regional Airport, cover the entire state of Maine and offshore islands.
 LifeFlight complements and supports the work of local physicians, mid-level providers, nurses and local emergency medical services (EMS) in caring for the critically ill and injured.
-Both helicopters are staffed by teams of highly qualified critical care transport nurses and paramedics.
+The helicopters and airplane are staffed by teams of highly qualified critical care transport nurses and paramedics.